 Reyðarfjörður town situated in front of Eskifjörður has 1,300 inhabitants and is famous for its skiing and winter sports.
 The ski center named after the mountain pass Oddskarð is a unique place for skiing.
 Besides being a place of training for top athletes, Oddskarð remains the playground for the locals who like to spend the long winter skiing, snowboarding, and sledding.
 From December to April or May (depending on snow conditions) you can enjoy this paradise for skiers, commonly called the Alps of eastern Iceland.

 For more experienced skiers, a ski lift takes you to almost 900 meters above sea level, where you can take the opportunity to observe the magnificent view of the fjord of Reyðarfjörður.
 Children also have access to a small ski lift, and a cottage with coffee and hot chocolate will warm you up after an afternoon of skiing.

 A path from the center of the city of Reyðarfjörður along the river will lead you to the Museum of War; the museum mainly offers information about the occupation of East Iceland during World War II.
 During which British and American soldiers have stayed in Iceland.
 If you continue your journey after the museum, you will come to the beautiful little waterfall Búðarárfoss and the lovely Svínadalur Valley.
 You can also explore the gorges of the Geithúsaá river, or climb the mountain

-In the summertime, Grænafell is especially worth a visit (especially if you are a botanist) because the diversity of flowers and plant life there are amazing.
+In the summertime, Grænafell is especially worth a visit.
+Especially if you are a botanist) because of the diversity of flowers and plant life there are amazing.

 © All rights reserved